Ayers Rock, Australia

 Respect the Land

 Remember to respect the local Anangu people’s land and traditions.
-Take your rubbish with you when leaving the national park, and avoid touching or climbing on Uluru itself.
+Climbing Uluru was closed in October 2019 out of respect for the Anangu people, who consider the rock a sacred place.
+Take your rubbish with you when leaving the national park, and follow all cultural protocols to honor this important spiritual site.

 Bring Sunscreen and Water